erdos-project/erdos-experiments/README.md

-This repository contains scripts to download our experiment data, to reproduce our figures, and instructions on how to reproduce our experiments.
+This repository contains scripts to download experiment data, to reproduce figures, and instructions on how to reproduce experiments for *D3: A Dynamic Deadline-Driven Approach for Building Autonomous Vehicles*, which is to appear at [EuroSys 2022](https://2022.eurosys.org/).

 # Downloading log data of experiments and generating graphs